Mount Review (Preliminary)

 The bundled SynScan 'V5' hand control, HC, arrived with firmware version 6.00.07.
 The display of V5 is smaller than that of the V3 hand control.
 It has a RJ-45 (8-pin) socket for its coiled RJ-45 cable, further an USB type B port primarily for firmware updates and an universal RJ-12 (6-pin) port for accessory.

-Ad-Hoc Dislike
+Ad-Hoc Dislikes

 Wi-Fi Control